-Subtract the amounts on lines 32 and 33 from the amount on line 31.
+If line 32 is greater than zero, subtract lines 31, 33 and 34 from line 32.
 You should receive a refund for the overpayment.
 If you file an early, accurate return, we will be able to process your refund more quickly.
 See "When Should I Expect My Refund?" and "Common Mistakes That Delay Refunds" on page 4 of this booklet for further information about your refund.